cloudfoundry-community/splunk-firehose-nozzle/README.md

 * `ORG_SPACE_CACHE_INVALIDATE_TTL`: How frequently the org and space cache invalidates (in s/m/h.
 For example, 3600s or 60m or 1h).
 (Default: 72h)
 * `APP_LIMITS`: Restrict to APP_LIMITS the most updated apps per request when populating the app metadata cache. keep it 0 to update all the apps.
 (Default: 0)
 * `BOLTDB_PATH`: Bolt database path.
 (Default: cache.db)
 * `EVENTS`: A comma separated list of events to include.
+It is a required field.
 Possible values: ValueMetric,CounterEvent,Error,LogMessage,HttpStartStop,ContainerMetric.
-If it is blank, nozzle will automatically select LogMessage (Default: "ValueMetric,CounterEvent,ContainerMetric")
+If no eventtype is selected, nozzle will automatically select LogMessage to keep the nozzle running.
+(Default: "ValueMetric,CounterEvent,ContainerMetric")
 * `EXTRA_FIELDS`: Extra fields to annotate your events with (format is key:value,key:value).
 (Default: "")
 * `FLUSH_INTERVAL`: Time interval (in s/m/h.
 For example, 3600s or 60m or 1h) for flushing queue to Splunk regardless of CONSUMER_QUEUE_SIZE.
 Protects against stale events in low throughput systems.
 (Default: 5s)
 * `CONSUMER_QUEUE_SIZE`: Sets the internal consumer queue buffer size.
 Events will be pushed to Splunk after queue is full.
 (Default: 10000)